Visual merchandisers develop, deliver and communicate visual concepts and strategies to promote brands and sales

 - As well as in-store or field visual merchandising teams, most major retailers will have visual merchandising teams based at their head office working on visual concepts for retail shops and/or catalogues and websites.
-These head office visual merchandising designers may visit stores out in the field to convey their design ideas to in-store visual merchandising teams and to ensure the concepts fit with the physical environment of the store.
+Head office visual merchandising designers may visit stores out in the field to convey their design ideas to in-store visual merchandising teams and to ensure the concepts fit with the physical environment of the store.

 - Freelance or consultancy work is common, with freelance visual merchandisers working with a client base of smaller or independent retailers to create displays or train staff.
-There may also be opportunities within specialist visual merchandising installation and prop-making companies to which large organisations often outsource projects.
+There may also be opportunities within specialist visual merchandising installation and prop-making companies, to which large organisations often outsource projects.

 Other useful degree subjects include:

-- fashion design;
+- fashion design

-- fine art;
+- fine art

-- interior design;
+- interior design

-- surface pattern design;
+- surface pattern design

 - 3D design.

 Some major retailers do have graduate schemes for visual merchandising, but these are not very common.
-Many higher level visual merchandisers gain experience by working their way up from the shop floor.
+Many higher-level visual merchandisers gain experience by working their way up from the shop floor.

-You will need to show evidence of the following:
+You will need to have:

-- a talent for design, colour and style;
+- a talent for design, colour and style

-- creative flair and imagination;
+- creative flair and imagination

-- visual/spatial awareness and manual dexterity;
+- visual/spatial awareness and manual dexterity

-- effective communication and negotiation skills;
+- effective communication and negotiation skills

-- able to work with constructive criticism.
+- the capacity to work with constructive criticism

-The retail industry employs around three million people, which equates to 11% of the total UK workforce.
+The retail industry employs around three million people, which equates to 8% of the total UK workforce.
 By sector, it is the UK's largest private employer.

 The types of employers most likely to recruit visual merchandisers include:

-- fashion retailers;
+- fashion retailers

-- department stores;
+- department stores

-- multiple high-street chain stores;
+- multiple high-street chain stores

-- larger independent high-street retailers;
+- larger independent high-street retailers

-- mail order companies;
+- mail order companies

 - internet shopping providers.

-Museums, galleries and theme parks tend to outsource their visual merchandising requirements, but may employ some entry-level visual merchandising staff.
+Museums, galleries and theme parks tend to outsource their visual merchandising requirements but may employ some entry-level visual merchandising staff.

-Employers will appreciate candidates who have a strong portfolio of relevant work that displays their abilities and potential.
+Employers appreciate candidates who have a strong portfolio of relevant work that displays their abilities and potential.

 Look for job vacancies at: